What Should be Included in COGS for My SaaS Business in 2025?

 The core gross margin on SaaS license revenue is an important metric for all SaaS businesses.
 Gross margins on SaaS license revenue for companies in our portfolio and our annual survey data of private SaaS companies, as defined above, are generally 80% to 85%.
 Lower gross margin businesses might do very well, but they are fundamentally different in the way they are valued and operated.

-Note: A version of this post was first published in 2017, and updated in 2023 to reflect current best practices.
+Note: A version of this post was first published in 2017, and continually updated to reflect current best practices.
 For more on SaaS accounting best practices, please see: What Should a SaaS Income Statement Look Like?

-Click Below to Download the 2023 Sample SaaS Company Income Statement
+Click Below to Download the 2025 Sample SaaS Company Income Statement for How to Calculate Cost of Goods Sold for SaaS Companies

 Our Approach